pretzelhammer/chat-server/readme.md

 }
 ```

 However in this case the caller is also us, so this doesn't help that much over solutions 2 & 3.

+> [!IMPORTANT]
-But anyway, let's get back to cancellation.
-The key thing you should take away from this section is that we need to be mindful of which futures are cancel-safe and which are not when we pass them to functions or macros like `tokio::select!` which, by design, won't poll all of the futures to completion.
-If you're writing a Rust library that exports async functions or futures you should document which are and are not cancel-safe.
-If you're passing your own futures to some async library or framework you should either make all of your futures cancel-safe or carefully read the docs of the library or framework you're using to know if it may or may not cancel your futures.
+> In summary: we need to be mindful which futures are and aren't cancel-safe when we pass them to code that may not poll them to completion, e.g. `tokio::select!`.
+If you're writing a Rust library that polls futures you need to document if your library will poll the futures to completion or not.
+If you're writing a Rust library that produces futures you need to document which of the futures are and aren't cancel-safe.
+If you're using a Rust library that either polls or returns futures you need to carefully read its docs.

 ## 09\) Assigning names to users